spatulaG/CG-Study-Notes/Content/杂七杂八/编程基础/C#/Readme.md

 - Stable, long-term data, opposite of runtime data
 - Subproperties should be serialized as well
 - No inheritance, polymorphism...
-Serialized types are adhoc, no fancy referencing
+Serialized types are as is, no fancy referencing

 Different kinds of UI: